 Your students think you have to read nonfiction from cover to cover.

 Your students get overwhelmed with wordy or vocabulary heavy texts.

-Sign #5: Your students are struggling in the content areas.
+Your students struggle in the content areas.

 Well, for starters, we can use the table the contents and index to locate the information we need.
 We can use the diagrams within nonfiction texts to see just how things like photosynthesis works or identify the parts of an insect.
 We can also learn to read maps. and so much more.